Fees and scholarships

 You can upload a scan of the original document (the fastest and easiest way to get your document to us) or send it in using the postal service to University Admissions in Sweden.

-We understand that not all students have access to a credit card.
+We understand that not all students have access to a debit or credit card.
 You can also pay your application fee by electronically transferring funds from the bank of your choice to us.
 It is extremely important that you have your bank include your reference number.
-The reference number can be found at 'Application fee' when you log in to Universityadmissions.se.
+The reference number can be found in the 'Application fee' section when you log in to Universityadmissions.se.
 Without this reference number, we will not be able to match the money that you have transmitted to your application.

 In addition, please be sure to tell your bank that the amount sent must be equivalent to 900 Swedish kronor, after all bank fees have been deducted.